What happens to the money in your pension pot?

 If you choose the Do It Yourself option, you’ll need to keep an eye on your investments.
 Over time, your attitude to risk and investing might change, so you might want to move your money to different funds.

-You can find out more about how your money is invested on the Zurich website
+You can find out more about how your money is invested on the Scottish Widows website

 The investment guide should answer most of your questions.
 You can also log in to their website at any time to see how your money is invested, how your investments are doing, and change the funds you’re investing in.